Wedbush Morgan Securities Inc Buys SOC Telemed Inc, AECOM, PowerShares QQQ Trust Ser 1, Sells PIMCO Enhanced Short Maturity Active Exchange-Trad, FIRST TR L CAP GRW, First Trust Capital Strength ETF

-Los Angeles, CA, based Investment company Wedbush Morgan Securities Inc (Current Portfolio) buys SOC Telemed Inc, AECOM, PowerShares QQQ Trust Ser 1, iShares 1-3 Year Treasury Bond ETF, Pacer Trendpilot US Large Cap ETF, sells PIMCO Enhanced Short Maturity Active Exchange-Trad, FIRST TR L CAP GRW, First Trust Capital Strength ETF, First Trust Dorsey Wright Focus 5 ETF, First Trust Value Line Dividend Index Fund during the 3-months ended 2020Q4, according to the most recent filings of the investment company, Wedbush Morgan Securities Inc. As of 2020Q4, Wedbush Morgan Securities Inc owns 804 stocks with a total value of $1.1 billion.
+Los Angeles, CA, based Investment company Wedbush Morgan Securities Inc (Current Portfolio) buys SOC Telemed Inc, AECOM, PowerShares QQQ Trust Ser 1, ISHARES TRUST, Pacer Trendpilot US Large Cap ETF, sells PIMCO Enhanced Short Maturity Active Exchange-Trad, FIRST TR L CAP GRW, First Trust Capital Strength ETF, First Trust Dorsey Wright Focus 5 ETF, First Trust Value Line Dividend Index Fund during the 3-months ended 2020Q4, according to the most recent filings of the investment company, Wedbush Morgan Securities Inc. As of 2020Q4, Wedbush Morgan Securities Inc owns 804 stocks with a total value of $1.1 billion.
 These are the details of the buys and sells.

 - New Purchases: TLMD, ACM, REM, RODM, PLTR, CRNC, QCLN, VRP, AWH, EBAY, IEF, SILJ, BEP, FXD, SDY, WSO, SLYV, VIXY, JEF, VTRS, NIO, PSTH, TLS, IBUY, VTWO, GLW, HOG, MMP, MGA, MTZ, NUAN, PLUG, ROL, SMG, STLD, VMC, BTO, LOPE, BLNK, NXPI, GWRE, ALLY, MGNI, EDIT, SFIX, STNE, BEAM, IWB, RSP, SPTM, ALK, ALGN, AMP, ARWR, CBRL, CPB, CFR, DOV, EWBC, HIG, WELL, HCSG, HUN, MTCH, MTB, MCHP, PH, PFG, RF, SWK, URI, MUC, UTG, CBAT, FSLR, FTNT, SIX, MPC, PDI, NAVI, BZUN, SAIL, MESA, ALC, CTVA, SNOW, AMWL, CFA, CHIQ, IPO, IWR, IYR, JETS, KRE, OEF, SCHG, VGK, XLC, FCEL, SVC, CPSH, NFJ, BBDC, SRNE, DPG, HPE, FIV, NMTR,